Lissy93/awesome-privacy/README.md

 ## Video Conference Calls

-With the [many, many security issues with Zoom](https://www.tomsguide.com/uk/news/zoom-security-privacy-woes), and other meainstream it becomes clear that a better, more private and secure alternative is required.
+With the [many, many security issues with Zoom](https://www.tomsguide.com/uk/news/zoom-security-privacy-woes), and other mainstream options, it becomes clear that a better, more private and secure alternative is required.
 As with other categories, the "best video calling app" will be different for each of us, depending on the ratio of performance + features to security + privacy required in your situation.

 | Provider | Description |
 | --- | --- |